 It is also used as a fuel for vehicles and as a chemical feedstock in the manufacture of plastics and other commercially important organic chemicals.

 Because of its low density, it is not easy to store natural gas or to transport it by vehicle.

-Long term contracts have traditionally always been signed between developers of gas fields and offtakers, in order to provide sufficient security against risk of poor future cash flows.
-This however seems to be changing.
+Long term contracts have traditionally always been signed between developers of gas fields and off-takers, to provide sufficient security against the risk of poor future cash flows.
+This, however, seems to be changing.

 The readers’ attention should be please be guided to the significantly more extensive articles in the EPCM catalogue if more detail is needed:

 In our assessment, the price of natural gas is a key determinant of the likelihood of people to switch from one product to natural gas, and in our assumption, in a 3rd world country is the only reason why someone would switch, i.e. environmental impact and other aspects do not play a role in decision making.

 In the medium to long term, the IEA forecasts US gas prices will increase in the short term to around $7/MMBtu, by 2040.
 This is because the more profitable reserves are being used first, with the less profitable projects remaining.
 Inevitably, producers then tend to develop higher-cost projects to meet demand, while still maintaining some level of profitability.